flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

   - **cannot** define functions inside functions.
   - **can** define variables within a block.

-- Declarations of variables may follow the left brace introducing any compound statement
+- Declarations of variables may follow the left brace introducing any compound statement.
 - Variables introduced this way hide identically named variables in outer blocks.
   - Use `-Wshadow` during compilation to flag this.
 - Lifetime extends until the corresponding right brace.